 GIEDRE TARNAUSKAITE | ASSISTANT COACH

-The 2016 season is Giedre Tarnauskaite’s first year as an assistant coach with the Montana volleyball program.
+The 2017 season is Giedre Tarnauskaite’s second year as an assistant coach with the Montana volleyball program.
 She serves as the program’s recruiting coordinator.

-Tarnauskaite, of Kaunas, Lithuania, spent the previous two seasons as the lead assistant at Pacific (Ore.)
+Tarnauskaite, of Kaunas, Lithuania, previously spent two years as the lead assistant at Pacific (Ore.)
 University, following one season as a volunteer assistant at the University of Portland.

-Tarnauskaite, an outside hitter, left her home country in 2001 to play in the U.S. at Jefferson (Mo.)
+Tarnauskaite, who competed as an outside hitter, left her home country in 2001 to play in the U.S. at Jefferson (Mo.)
 College.
 After two years she transferred to Arkansas State.